 Sign in to VMware CSP console (staging or production environment) with your VMware account ID.
 If you are new to VMware Cloud and do not have a VMware account, you can create one as you sign up.
-For more information, see How do I Sign up for VMware CSP section in Using VMware Cloud documentation.
+For more information, see the How do I Sign up for VMware CSP section in Using Vmware Cloud documentation.

-The VMware Support Provider will create and share:
+Your Support Provider will create and share:

 - a Service invitation URL that needs to be redeemed to your Customer organization

 - a Service definition uuid and Service role name to be used for Role mapping in Orchestrator

 - Redeem the Service invitation URL to your existing Customer Organization or create a new Customer Organization by following the steps in the UI screen.

 You need to be a Organization Owner to redeem the Service invitation URL to your existing Customer Organization.

 - After redeeming the Service invitation, when you sign in to VMware CSP console, you can view your application tile under My Services area in the Vmware Cloud Services page.